UWIT-IAM/actions/update-pr-branch-version-python/README.md

 2. `semver-guidance:minor` - bump the 'y' in `x.y.z`
 3. `semver-guidance:patch` - bump the 'z' in `x.y.z`
 4. `semver-guidance:no-bump` - change nothing

+You can run `add_labels_to_repo.py` to update an existing repo to contain the labels.